Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] On the TFS server: Upgrade to the most recent version of PowerShell Core.
 To perform the migration: Use the TFS Integration Platform.
 - [ ] On the TFS server: Install the TFS Java SDK.
 To perform the migration: Use the TFS Database Import Service.

-### You need to configure a cloud service to store the secrets required by the mobile applications to call the share.
-What should you include in the solution?

-(ANSWER PHOTO)

 ### What should you use to implement the code quality restriction on the release pipeline for the investment planning applications suite?

-- [ ] a trigger.
+- [ ] Trigger.
-- [x] a pre deployment approval.
+- [x] Pre deployment approval.
-- [ ] a post-deployment approval.
+- [ ] Post-deployment approval.
-- [ ] a deployment gate.
+- [ ] Deployment gate.

 ### You use Azure DevOps to manage the build and deployment of an app named App1.
 You have a release pipeline that deploys a virtual machine named VM1.
 You plan to monitor the release pipeline by using Azure Monitor You need to create an alert to monitor the performance of VM1.
 The alert must be triggered when the average CPU usage exceeds 70 percent for five minutes.
 The alert must calculate the average once every minute.
 How should you configure the alert rule?
-To answer, select the appropriate options in the answer area.

 ![Question 94](images/question94.jpg)